computercam/Custom-Google-Images-API/README.md

 ### Summary
 - A very basic image metadata scraper for google images.
 - This scraper's ***main feature*** is the ability to ***get the related images link*** for an image.
-- This scraper also allows for search by image via url

 ### Setup
 - Spin up an ubuntu based server distro.